World Handicap System - Understanding the Basics

 Be assured we are working hard at Pottergate Golf Club to ensure that everything is in place ready for November and there is a smooth transition to the new handicapping system.

 To understand the new handicapping system you need to know some basic terms.
 These are Course Rating, Slope Rating, Handicap Index, Course Handicap and Playing Handicap.
 I have provided an explanation of these terms below.

 Every course is assessed a Course Rating and a Slope Rating.

 The Course Rating is what a scratch golfer would expect to shoot on the course, much like the SSS currently is now.

 The Slope Rating measures the difficulty of a course for bogey golfers relative to a scratch golfer.
 In other words, it measures the difference between what a scratch golfer should shoot on a course (Course Rating) and what a bogey golfer should shoot on a course.
 So, where a scratch golfer playing round Pottergate may shoot 66 off the white tees, an 18 handicap may struggle to shoot 84 on average owing to the difficulty of the course, meaning that the slope is slightly ‘higher’.

 All courses will have a slope rating between 55 and 155.
 The absolute average difficulty course where a bogey golfer (20 handicap) should shoot 20 shots above a scratch golfer has a rating of 113.

 This means that if the slope rating of a course is 114 or above then you may get extra shots.
 If it’s 112 or below then you may get fewer shots.

-Pottergate will have a rating of 128 from the White tees and 125 from Yellow and Red tees.
+Pottergate will have a rating of 128 from the White tees, 125 from Yellow and 123 from Red tees.
 You can find the link to Pottergate’s ratings here

 Every course will have its own ‘slope rating’ and your handicap will change according to how difficult the course is.
 This will mean on an easier course you will be expected to go round in less strokes relative to your handicap index, and on a harder course in more strokes.